Deloitte Millennial Survey 2020: An Irish perspective has been saved

-A generation disrupted – how can you engage with millennials as employees and consumers?
+A generation hit by the COVID-19 pandemic – how can you engage with millennials as employees and consumers?

 About the Survey

 The survey was issued in late 2019 to a global cohort, encompassing 18.4k millennials and Gen Zs across 43countries, including 326 millennial respondents from Ireland.

 Seeking to understand the impact of COVID-19 on their mindset, a supplementary “pulse” survey was issued to 9,100 millennials and Gen Zs across 13 countries (excluding Ireland) in May of this year.
 This second survey included many of the same questions from this first study, to allow us to gauge the effect of the pandemic on millennials.